dkaulukukui/rpi-docker-gpsd/README.md

 ### 6. Bring up the container

-The command to bring up both containers (attached to the stdio terminal, useful for debugging) is:
+The command to bring up container (attached to the stdio terminal, useful for debugging) is:

 ```bash
 cd rpi-docker-gpsd-chrony